Skip to main content

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-Have you ever used a hair spray, a spray deodorant, or any kind of aerosol spray, and wondered why the spray feels so cold, even though the spray can is at room temperature?
+Have you ever used a hairspray, deodorant spray, or any kind of aerosol spray and wondered why it feels so cold, even though the spray can is at room temperature?
 If you haven’t done that before, find a spray can and briefly spray some of it onto your forearm.
-The reason why this happens is due to an adiabatic process.
-Here’s how it works:
+This happens because it's an adiabatic process, similar to what happens to air as it rises and sinks in the atmosphere.
+Before we examine how changes in altitude and pressure affect air temperature, it is important to state a few assumptions and rules that guide this analysis:

-- Rather than thinking of the atmosphere as one big blob of air, meteorologists treat the atmosphere as trillions of tiny “bubbles” of air called air parcels.
+1. Rather than thinking of the atmosphere as a single, large blob of air, meteorologists treat it as trillions of tiny “bubbles” of air called air parcels.
 The air inside a spray can behaves similarly.

-- When an air parcel rises into the atmosphere, it enters a region of lower pressure.
+1. When an air parcel rises into the atmosphere, it enters a region of lower pressure.
 This causes the parcel to expand.
-The same thing happens to air parcels that escape the compression of a spray can.
+The same thing happens to air parcels that escape the spray can's compression.

-- Expansion requires work, which requires energy.
-The energy used in the expansion is in the form of heat.
-Therefore, as a parcel expands, it uses its own heat energy, causing the parcel to cool.
+2. Expansion requires the parcel to do work on the environment, which requires energy.
+The energy used in the expansion is taken from the kinetic energy (heat) of the air parcel molecules.
+Therefore, as the parcel expands, it cools.

 Figure \(\PageIndex{1}\) sums these concepts up succinctly – As air rises, it expands and cools, and as air sinks, it compresses and warms.